NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/workspace_management.md

     request_memory: str = None,                                         # Amount of memory to reserve for JupyterLab workspace.
 Format: '1024Mi', '100Gi', '10Ti', etc. If not specified, no memory will be reserved.
     request_nvidia_gpu: str = None,                                     # Number of NVIDIA GPUs to allocate to JupyterLab workspace.
 Format: '1', '4', etc. If not specified, no GPUs will be allocated.
     register_with_astra: bool = False,                                  # Register new workspace with Astra Control (requires Astra Control).
-    allocate_resource: str = None,                                      # Option to specify custom resource allocations.
-If not specified, no custom resources will be specified.
+    allocate_resource: str = None,                                      # Option to specify custom resource allocations, ex. 'nvidia.com/mig-1g.5gb=1'.
+If not specified, no custom resource will be allocated.
     print_output: bool = False                                          # Denotes whether or not to print messages to the console during execution.
 ) -> str :
 ```